fleaflet/flutter_map/docs/introduction/go.md

     > flutter pub add flutter_map
 ```

-:::note Auto Install
+:::tip Auto Install
-This should automatically import the latest version of the package and create an entry for it in your 'pubspec.yaml' file.
-Otherwise follow the old method and add the latest version of the 'flutter_map' dependency to the pubspec.yaml manually.
+This should automatically import the latest version of the package, create an entry for it in your 'pubspec.yaml' file, and run `flutter pub get`.

+Otherwise follow the old method and add the latest version of the 'flutter_map' dependency to the 'pubspec.yaml' file manually, then update the dependencies.
 :::

 ### From github.com